 What spark plugs does Dodge Caliber use?

-The Dodge Caliber, a compact car produced by Dodge from 2007 to 2012, is known for its reliability and practicality.
-Like all vehicles, it requires specific spark plugs to ensure optimal engine performance.
-In this article, we’ll explore the types of spark plugs suitable for the Dodge Caliber and provide tips for maintaining them.
+The Dodge Caliber, a compact car produced from 2006 to 2012, requires specific spark plugs to ensure optimal engine performance.
+This article will provide you with the details on the spark plugs used in the Dodge Caliber.

 Does a 2007 Dodge Caliber have spark plugs?